 Following a nine-month refurbishment, the 100-year old neo-classical building was thoughtfully converted from offices (and formerly a girls boarding school) to an architectural delight of old meets new, although the facade has held onto its neo-classical heritage.
 The interior is modern and sleek with a minimalist design and industrial accents both in the hotel’s common areas and the guest rooms.
 Warm hues of wood compliment its minimalist style and prevent it from becoming stark.

-The guest rooms
+The guest rooms at InnAthens

 Space and function has been well conceived in each of the 22 rooms, with wall mounted televisions and built-in workbenches.
 Marbled bathrooms provide that touch of luxury with vanities carved out of raw Athenian stone, tying in nicely with the city’s heritage.